cknuepfer/2022-11-08-uni_jena/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
+  Participants are encouraged to bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  They should have a few specific software packages installed (listed <a href="#setup">below</a>).

-  Participants can use provided computers.
+  In case that is not possible, participants can use provided computers.
   The workshops will take place in a university computer lab.

-  <em>We are currently checking, whether learners using their own laptop is feasible.</em>
 </p>

 {% comment %}